dstackai/dstack/docs/docs/installation/pip.md

 </div>

-On startup, the server sets up a default project that runs everything locally.

-!!! info "Projects"
+!!! info "Configure clouds"
-    To run dev environments and tasks in your cloud, log into the UI, create the corresponding project, and [configure](../projects.md) the CLI to use it.
+    Upon startup, the server sets up the default project called `main`.
+Prior to using `dstack`, you must log in to the UI, open the project's settings, and configure cloud backends (e.g., AWS, GCP, Azure, Lambda Cloud, etc.).